 These are just a few of the occupations for which one can train by becoming an apprentice:

 How to Find an Apprenticeship?

-If you find the idea of an apprenticeship appealing, you should start by finding out if you can do one to train for the occupation you have chosen.
-Start by searching by career path and location on Apprenticeship.gov from the U.S. Department of Labor.
-Click on a job title to get more information, including qualifications.
-Then select "apply" to go to the actual job listing and application.
+If you would like to learn more about doing an internship, start by finding out if one can prepare you for the occupation you have chosen.
+Use the Apprenticeship Finder on Apprenticeship.gov from the U.S. Department of Labor.
+Search by career path and location and then click on any entry in your results to get more information, including qualifications.
+Select "apply" to go to the actual job listing and application.

 Job search sites like Indeed.com also list apprenticeships.
 Enter the word "apprenticeship" along with a job title or other keywords and location into the search box.

 Since labor unions often sponsor apprenticeships, check with local unions as well, especially if you want to work in a construction trade.
 State job service centers are another source.
 You can find your state's centers by searching the database on CareerOneStop, a Department of Labor-sponsored website.

 - Apprenticeships can provide job training for over 1000 occupations in a variety of industries.

 - Apprentices get a paycheck and receive free on-the-job training and classroom instruction.

 - One may earn college credits and industry-recognized credentials.

 - To locate apprenticeships, use Apprenticeship.gov's Apprenticeship Finder and job search sites like Indeed.com.
 Also, contact local unions and your state's job service center.